 Originally from São Paulo, Brazil, of Italian-Brazilian origin, Founder and Artistic Director, PAULO FAUSTINI has performed throughout the United States, Europe, and South America as a classical vocal artist in recitals, concerts, ensembles, operatic productions, churches and vocal, choral music workshops.
 As a member of The Westminster Choir he performed with world leading orchestras such as the New York Philharmonic, Philadelphia, National Symphony, Gewandhaus of Leipzig, and worked with conductors such as Bernstein, Abbado, Muti, Masur, Mehta.
 He was a contracted professional singer for The New York Choral Artists and performed at Lincoln Center, Carnegie Hall, and famous churches in the tri-state area.
 He was a singing participant of the Spoleto Festivals U.S.A. and Spoleto, Italy, for 13 summers, in many operatic productions of composer and director Gian Carlo Menotti.
 He has also performed with ensembles such as Fuma Sacra, Piffaro, as well as the Opera Company of Philadelphia, Berkshire Opera, The Philadelphia Singers at the Academy of Music and at the Kimmel Center for the Performing Arts, and has worked and performed with Joseph Jennings and CHANTICLEER at their Sonoma Choral Workshop in California, as well as Peter Phillips and members of The Tallis Scholars in Ávila, Spain.
 Recently he has appeared as tenor soloist in a performance of Monteverdi’s “Selva Morale e Spirituale” with Zenobia Musica under the direction of Stephen Cleobury, in Madrid.
 He has held positions of Choir Director and Music Director at the Unitarian Churches of Summit, New Jersey, and Philadelphia, as well as soloist and section leader at St. Martin in-the-Fields Episcopal Church in Chestnut Hill, Philadelphia.

-PAULO FAUSTINI is founder and artistic director of UMBRIAN SERENADES, a unique choral and cultural summer program for both amateur and professional ensemble singers alike, based in Umbria, Italy, from 2006 through 2016, and presently in the Castilla & León region of Spain.
-His program has taken many singers to perform in many awe-inspiring Italian cathedrals, churches and museums, such as the Duomo and UNESCO World Heritage Site of San Salvatore in SPOLETO, the Basilica of St. Francis in ASSISI, the cathedral in ORVIETO, and other churches in both Umbria and Tuscany regions of Italy, as well as in the Castilla & León region of Spain.
+PAULO FAUSTINI is founder and artistic director of UMBRIAN SERENADES, a unique choral and cultural summer program for both amateur and professional ensemble singers alike, based in Umbria, Italy, from 2006 through 2016, and currently in the Castile & León region of Spain.
+His program has taken many singers to perform in many awe-inspiring Italian cathedrals, churches and museums, such as the Duomo and UNESCO World Heritage Site of San Salvatore in SPOLETO, the Basilica of St. Francis in ASSISI, the cathedral in ORVIETO, and other churches in both Umbria and Tuscany regions of Italy, as well as in the Castile & León region of Spain.

 PAULO has been inspiring singers and students of the vocal art for over 30 years.
 Many of his students have been accepted into major music schools in the United States such as The Juilliard School, Eastman School of Music, New England Conservatory of Music, and Westminster Choir College.
 He is a member of the National Association of Teachers of Singing (NATS).
 In addition to his voice studio in Philadelphia, he has held positions of voice faculty and vocal artist in residence at the Hotchkiss Summer Portals Vocal Chamber Music Program in Lakeville, CT, Voice Instructor at Westminster Choir College, and Artist Faculty of Voice at the Westminster Conservatory of Music in Princeton, New Jersey, and at Haverford College.
 As a Brazilian Portuguese Diction Specialist he has coached talented singers at The Curtis Institute of Music, Festival dei Due Mondi (Spoleto, Italy), Westminster Choir College, and at The New York Festival of Song (NYFOS).
-He has also taught vocal technique and conducting master classes at the Sacred Music Society of São Paulo, Brazil, and has been an invited judge at the Westminster Vocal Scholarship Competition at Westminster Choir College.
+He has also taught vocal technique and master classes in choral conducting at the Sacred Music Society of São Paulo, Brazil, and has been an invited judge at the Westminster Vocal Scholarship Competition at Westminster Choir College.
 He holds a Master of Music in Vocal Performance and Pedagogy with distinction and a Bachelor of Music in Church Music and Voice from Westminster Choir College, School of Music of Rider University in Princeton, New Jersey.
+To contact PAULO directly CLICK HERE.

 Guest Conductor, DAVID HAYES is a conductor with an unusually broad range of repertory, spanning the symphonic, oratorio/choral and operatic genres.
 His role as Music Director of NYCHORAL (New York Choral Society) complements his other roles as Music Director of the Mannes Orchestra and Staff Conductor of the Curtis Symphony Orchestra.
 The 2017-2018 season marks Mr. Hayes’ sixth season as NYCHORAL Music Director, and third season as guest conductor of UMBRIAN SERENADES.